Using Release Tags ¶

 image: pingidentity/<ping-product>:edge

-Which Release Tag To Use ¶
+Determine Which Tag To Use ¶

 Production Stability ¶